Gaussian variational approximation for high-dimensional state space models: Application 1: Spatio-temporal model

 \subsection{Variational approximations of the posterior distribution}

-Section \ref{sec:Gaussian_Variational_high_dim_state} considered two different parametrization of the low rank approximation, in which either the state vector $X_{t}$ has mean $E(z_{t})=B\mu_{t}$, $\mu_{t}\in\mathbb{R}^{q}$ (low-dimensional state mean, LD-SM) or $X_{t}$ has a separate mean $\mu_{t}\in\mathbb{R}^{p}$ and $E(z_{t})=0$ (high-dimensional state mean, HD-SM).
-In this particular application there is a third choice of parametrization which we now consider.
+Section~\ref{sec:Gaussian_Variational_high_dim_state} considers two different parameterization of the low rank approximation, in which either the state vector $X_{t}$ has mean $E(z_{t})=B\mu_{t}$, $\mu_{t}\in\mathbb{R}^{q}$ (low-dimensional state mean, LD-SM) or $X_{t}$ has a separate mean $\mu_{t}\in\mathbb{R}^{p}$ and $E(z_{t})=0$ (high-dimensional state mean, HD-SM).
+In this particular application there is a third choice of parameterization which we now consider.

-The model in Section \ref{subsec:Model} connects the data with the high-dimensional state vector $u_{t}$ via a high-dimensional auxiliary variable $v_{t}$.
-In the notation of Section 4, we can include $v$ in $\zeta$, in which case the parametrization of the variational posterior is the one described there.
-We refer to this parametrization as a low-rank state (LR-S).
-However, it is clear from \eqref{eq:PosteriorDistribution} that there is posterior dependence between $u_{t}$ and $v_{t}$, but the variational approximation in Section \ref{sec:Gaussian_Variational_high_dim_state} omits dependence between $z$ and $\zeta$.
-Moreover, $v_{t}$ is also high-dimensional, but the LR-S parametrization does not reduce its dimension.
-An alternative parametrization that deals with both considerations includes $v$ in the $z$-block, which we refer to as the low-rank state and auxiliary variable (LR-SA) parametrization.
-This comes at the expense of omitting dependence between $v_{t}$ and $\sigma_{\epsilon}^{2}$, but also becomes more computationally costly because, while the total number of variational parameters is smaller (see Table \ref{tab:VB_parameterization} in Section \ref{app:Sparsity}), the dimension of the $z$-block increases ($B$ and $C_{1}$) and the main computational effort lies here and not in the $\zeta$-block.
-Table \ref{tab:ELBO_final_iteration} shows the CPU times relative to the LR-S parametrization.
-The LR-SA parametrization requires a small modification of the derivations in Section \ref{sec:Gaussian_Variational_high_dim_state}, which we outline in detail in Section \ref{sec:LRSA_derivations} as they can be useful for other models with a high-dimensional auxiliary variable.
+The model in Section~\ref{subsec:Model} connects the data with the high-dimensional state vector $u_{t}$ via a high-dimensional auxiliary variable $v_{t}$.
+In the notation of Section~\ref{sec:Gaussian_Variational_high_dim_state}, we can include $v$ in $\zeta$, in which case the parameterization of the variational posterior is the one described there.
+We refer to this parameterization as a low-rank state (LR-S).
+However, it is clear from \eqref{eq:PosteriorDistribution} that there is posterior dependence between $u_{t}$ and $v_{t}$, but the variational approximation in Section~\ref{sec:Gaussian_Variational_high_dim_state} omits the dependence between $z$ and $\zeta$.
+Moreover, $v_{t}$ is also high-dimensional, but the LR-S parameterization does not reduce its dimension.
+An alternative parameterization that deals with both considerations includes $v$ in the $z$-block, which we refer to as the low-rank state and auxiliary variable (LR-SA) parameterization.
+This comes at the expense of omitting dependence between $v_{t}$ and $\sigma_{\epsilon}^{2}$, but also becomes more computationally costly because, while the total number of variational parameters is smaller (see Table \ref{tab:VB_parameterization} in Section \ref{app:Sparsity} of the supplement), the dimension of the $z$-block increases ($B$ and $C_{1}$) and the main computational effort lies here and not in the $\zeta$-block.
+Table \ref{tab:ELBO_final_iteration} shows the CPU times relative to the LR-S parameterization.
+The LR-SA parameterization requires a small modification of the derivations in Section \ref{sec:Gaussian_Variational_high_dim_state}, which we outline in detail in Section~\ref{sec:LRSA_derivations} of the supplement as they can be useful for other models with a high-dimensional auxiliary variable.

 It is straightforward to deduce conditional independence relationships in \eqref{eq:PosteriorDistribution} to build the Cholesky factor $C_{2}$ of the precision matrix $\Omega_{2}$ of $\zeta$ in Section 4, with